-vai vai pro e procedure debugger lets you view and edit the behavior of your riables while stepping through your code.
-The debugger provides a set of riables windows to display the different kinds of variables used in stored ocedures and Java classes.
-You display the variable windows by choosing ew ►Variables, and click the appropriate window in the list.
-Local variables То To watch the values of your variables: 1 Set a breakpoint in the procedure whose variables you wish to examine. \leftrightarrow For information on setting breakpoints, see "Setting breakpoints" on page 589.
-2 Open the Local Variables window.
-3 Run the procedure.
-The variables, along with their values, appear in the Local Variables window.
+The debugger lets you view and edit the behavior of your variables while stepping through your code.
+The debugger provides a Debugger Details window to display the different kinds of variables used in stored procedures and Java classes.
+The Debugger Details windows appear at the bottom of the Sybase Central window when Sybase Central is running the Debug task.
+Local variables To watch the values of your variables 1.
+Set a breakpoint in the procedure whose variables you wish to examine.
+For information on setting breakpoints, see "Setting breakpoints" on page 685.
+2. Click the Local tab on the Variables pane of the Debugger Details.
+3. Run the procedure.
+The variables, along with their values, appear in the Local tab.
 Other variables Global variables are defined by Adaptive Server Anywhere and hold information about the current connection, database, and other settings.
-They are displayed in the Globals window.
-For a list of global variables, see "Global variables" on page 40 of the ok ASA SQL Reference Manual. w variables are used to hold the values used in triggers.
-They are played in the Row Variables window.
-For more information on triggers, see "Introduction to triggers" on ge 522. tic variables are used in Java classes.
-They are displayed in the Statics ndow.
-The call stack are metimes it is useful to examine the context of your variables when they being used in nested procedures.
-You can view a listing of the procedures t are using your variables in the Calls window. То display the context of variables: 1 Set a breakpoint in the procedure whose variables you wish to examine.
-2 Click View \blacktriangleright Other \blacktriangleright Calls to open the Calls Window.
-The names of the procedures using the variables appear in the Calls window.
+They are displayed on the Globals tab of the Variables window.
+For a list of global variables, see "Global variables" [ASA SQL Reference, page 39].
+Row variables are used to hold the values used in triggers.
+They are displayed on the Row tab of the Variables window.
+For more information on triggers, see "Introduction to triggers" on page 624.
+Static variables are used in Java classes.
+They are displayed in the Statics tab.
+The call stack It is useful to examine the sequence of calls that has been made when you are debugging nested procedures or Java classes.
+You can view a listing of the procedures in the Call Stack tab.
+To display the call stack 1.
+Set a breakpoint in the procedure whose variables you wish to examine.
+2. Run the code to the breakpoint.

+The names of the procedures appear in the Calls Stack tab.
 The current procedure is shown at the top of the list.
-The procedure that called it is immediately below, and so forth.
+The procedure that called it is immediately below, and so on.